otroan/memos/per-tenant-errors.md

 ## Assumptions
 - Space has to be found vlib_buffer_t.
 A u16 is likely enough.
+- Both the global error counters and the per-tenant counter will be incremented.
+Ensuring the total counter is unchanged with the introduction of per-tenant counters.
 - Which "tenant" a packet belonged to has to be determined by a node in the graph, nodes running prior to this node will use tenant index 0.
 - Processing nodes using a new buffer will not by default, they would have to be extended, carry the 3rd dimension index with them.
   Any such packets would be counted against index 0.